 In short: Ben took Luke aside and, in a bit of out-of-character exposition we didn’t hear, explained that accepting the bird in the hand (a +2 TH for that Battlezone-style display) wasn’t nearly worth risking the loss of the huge bird in the bush (effectively a +10 TH from Zen Gunnery).
-Especially when Luke’s brand-new (and presumably lousy) Zen Gunnery skill could not absorb a -2 penalty.
+Especially when Luke’s brand-new (and presumably poor) Zen Gunnery skill could not absorb a -2 penalty.
 The computer had to go.

 Ben was one with the rules.
-With the ghost Jedi crunching the numbers, Luke made that difficult Zen Gunnery roll (maybe burning a use of Luck or making an impulse buy in the process), which let him make his actual Gunnery roll at a TH penalty he could deal with (presumably with further aid from his weapon’s innate Acc, etc.) Boom went the mini-moon, and it was medals all around (except for Chewie, of course).
+Thanks to that ghost Jedi crunching the numbers, Luke made his difficult Zen Gunnery roll (maybe burning a use of Luck or making an impulse buy in the process), which let him make his actual Gunnery roll at a TH penalty he could deal with (presumably with further aid from his weapon’s innate Acc, etc.) Boom went the mini-moon, and it was medals all around (except for Chewie, of course).

 That’s how I see it, anyway.
 So.
 Say we house-rule that artificial gewgaws enhance attacks as always, but equally hinder mystical “one with the weapon” abilities.
 This forces a character to decide whether to hang on to the crutch of technology, or whether to truly let go of artifice and embrace the inner-eye thing.
 It creates a fun choice, something I always like in game rules.